Bin-Chi/Link-LR-PPD-and-Domestic-EPCs/README.md

 ## 5. User note for the linked data
 One final data set is associated with this work – the linked geo-referenced  PPD dataset for January 2011 to October 2019.
 This new linked dataset details 5,732,838 transactions in England and Wales along with each property's total floor area and the number of habitable rooms, but also includes a new unique identifier (id) and all the other non-address fields (except LMK_KEY field)in the Domestic EPC dataset.
 Codes for other commonly used spatial units from Output Area (OA) to region are also included in the dataset. **tran2011_19_example.csv** is a sample  of the newly linked data.
 It contains 105 fields writen in capital letter or small letter.
-All the fields written in capital letter comes from Domestic EPCs (MHCLG), the rest of the fields written in the small letter are described in Table 2.
+All the fields written in upper case come from Domestic EPCs (MHCLG), the remaining fields written in lower case are described in Table 2.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  **Table 2.** Explanations of important fields in the new attribute-linked residential property price dataset